Anmore South Community Engagement

 • You need to build a third road before you have any more humans living here.
 ARE YOU BUILDING A THIRD ROAD ?????

-Evelyn Spring asked 18 days ago
+Evelyn Spring asked 5 months ago

 The more detailed Transportation Impact Assessment (TIA) is being completed in the fall as part of the Phase 3 of the Neighbourhood Planning process.
 This study will be based on the land use scenarios being developed in the coming months, which are being informed by the current community engagement and Phase 1 technical studies.
 The TIA will determine the impacts and infrastructure requirements of the Neighbourhood Plan at full build-out on the existing road network.